liferay/liferay-frontend-projects/css/how_to_name_the_css_files.md

         // this file contains the _blog.scss + text_editor.scss style
         ```

-In this example the code is generating 2 different css and it would be perfect if we had 2 different modules
+In this example the code is generating 2 different CSS and it would be perfect if we had 2 different modules.

 **HTML Use**